bagoesrex/nestjs-docs/README-providers.md

 ## Scopes

 Providers typically have a lifetime ("scope") that aligns with the application lifecycle.
 When the application is bootstrapped, each dependency must be resolved, meaning every provider gets instantiated.
 Similarly, when the application shuts down, all providers are destroyed.
 However, it’s also possible to make a provider **request-scoped**, meaning its lifetime is tied to a specific request rather than the application's lifecycle.
 You can learn more about these techniques in the [Injection Scopes](https://docs.nestjs.com/fundamentals/injection-scopes) chapter.

+## Custom providers

+Nest comes with a built-in inversion of control ("IoC") container that manages the relationships between providers.
+This feature is the foundation of dependency injection, but it’s actually much more powerful than we've covered so far.
+There are several ways to define a provider: you can use plain values, classes, and both asynchronous or synchronous factories.
+For more examples of defining providers, check out the [Dependency Injection](https://docs.nestjs.com/fundamentals/dependency-injection) chapter.